YomnaGohar/ToxoVar/README.md

     Outputting a set of high-quality variants for each sample.

 The goal is to provide a comprehensive framework for understanding the genetic diversity and evolutionary dynamics of T. gondii isolates, leveraging the power of graph genomes and long-read sequencing data to uncover detailed insights into genomic variations.
+## Resources

+The `resources/` directory contains essential reference files required by the pipeline:

+- `2015T_assembly.fa`: A high-quality genome assembly of the *T. gondii* ME49 2015T isolate. (variants are called against it.)
+- `annotation.gff3.gz`: Genome annotation file generated using **Companion**
+- `homo.bed`: Genomic positions of **homopolymeric regions**
+- `TR.bed`: Genomic positions of **tandem repeats (TRs)**
+- `numts.bed`: Genomic positions of **nuclear mitochondrial DNA segments (NUMTs)**
+- `positions_to_mask_variants_in.bed`: Genomic positions that expected to contain false positive variant calls

+These BED files are used for variant filtering and quality control steps within the workflow.

 # Dependencies
-    Medaka 1.11.3: This needs to be installed by the user.
+    Medaka 1.11.3:
-    Sniffles 2.2:  This will be automatically installed by the Snakemake pipeline.
+    Sniffles 2.2:
-    Ensemble_vep:  This needs to be installed by the user.
-    SnpEff:        This needs to be installed by the user.
-    GraphAligner:  This will be automatically installed by the Snakemake pipeline.

-Here's a proofread and refined version of the "Usage" section for better clarity and correctness:
+    Ensemble_vep:
+    SnpEff:
+    GraphAligner:

 ---

 ### Usage
 To utilize the pipeline, users need to modify the `config.yaml` file located in the config directory.
 This modification includes specifying the directory path to the FASTQ files in `samples:`.
 It is crucial that the sample name in the `config.yaml` file matches other entries in `pileup:` and `models:`.
-Additionally, the paths to the reference and GFF files should also be included in the config file.
+Additionally, the paths to the reference, GFF and BED files should also be included in the config file.
+For information about each entry in the config.yaml file, a sample file (config_sample.yaml) is provided in the config/ directory

 #### To Call SNPs and Indels
 Execute the following command: